dmlond/arangs2015/docs/2015-05-13/intro_docker/Worksheet.md

 * try some other commands
 * exit
 * echo $?
-* instead of running 'bash', run ls /notthere
+* instead of running 'sh', run ls /notthere
 * echo $?
 * list out all containers
 * rm all containers